AkisArou/educe.js/README.md

 # Future
-- Will be used seperately from React. useStore, useStream, withStore will be used as React bindings.
+- Will be used separately from React. useStore, useStream, withStore will be used as React bindings.
 - Better documentation.
 - Tests.
 - Stable API.